-If you were born outside of the U.S., how can your acquire US citizenship through your parents or grandparents?
+If you were born outside of the U.S., did you acquire US citizenship through parents or grandparents?

-There are 4 Nationality Charts that attorneys use to assist them in such cases.
+There are 4 US Citizenship Charts that attorneys use to assist them in such cases.
 These charts are difficult to find on the USCIS website so we replicate them here so that you can use them to begin your research.

 Derivative citizenship laws are one of the most complex areas of immigration law, and Congress has amended these laws multiple times.
 Fortunately, Attorney Shusterman spent several years as an INS Citizenship Attorney in the 1970s adjudicating N-600 derivative citizenship applications.
-This experience proven invaluable.
-Since he entered private practice in 1982, he has helped hundreds of clients obtain U.S. citizenship through their parents and grandparents.
+This experience proved invaluable.
+Since 1982, we have helped hundreds of clients obtain U.S. citizenship through their parents and grandparents.

-Some of these clients were in deportation proceedings, and would have been deported if Attorney Shusterman not been able to prove that they were U.S. citizens even though they were born abroad.
+Some of these clients were in deportation proceedings, and would have been deported if we had not been able to prove that they were U.S. citizens even though they were born abroad.

 There are multiple strategies for proving that you are a U.S. citizen even though you were not born in the U.S. You may want to apply for a U.S. passport, or alternately, you can apply for a Certificate of Citizenship from the USCIS using form N-600.

 US Citizenship Through Parents or Grandparents contains the following topics:

 - USCIS Policy Manual

 - US Citizenship Through Parents Video

 GENERAL INFORMATION – US CITIZENSHIP THROUGH PARENTS